dkristek/bikesharing/README.md

 # bikesharing
 ## Overview
-The objective of this project was to analyze bike data
+The objective of this project was to analyze and visualize data from a bike rental company to help inform decisions to improve the business.